tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

-When you open a stack file, either by using the "Open Stack" menu item in the File menu or by using one of the navigation commands (see **open, go**, **modal**, **modeless**, **palette**, or **topLevel** in the *LiveCode Dictionary*), the stack file's main stack opens automatically to its first card.
+When you open a stack file, either by using the "Open Stack" menu item in the File menu or by using one of the navigation commands (see **open, go**, **modal**, **modeless**, **palette**, or **topLevel** in the *Dictionary*), the stack file's main stack opens automatically to its first card.

 > **Important:** A stack file is saved as a whole.
 If you save a stack,